RafikGerges/CEHv10-Notes/08 - Mobile Communications and IoT.md

       - JTAGulator
       - Attify
       - Firmeware Mod Kit : reconstruct malicious firmware from legitimate firmware in order to maintain access to the victim device
-      - HackRF One: Attackers use HackRF One to perform attacks such as BlueBorne or AirBorne attacks such as replay, fuzzing, jamming, etc. HackRF One is an advanced hardware and software defined radio with the range of 1MHz to 6GHz.
-It transmits and receives radio waves in half-duplex mode, so it is easy for attackers to perform attacks using this device.
+      - HackRF One: Attackers use HackRF One to perform attacks such as BlueBorne or AirBorne attacks such as replay, fuzzing, jamming, etc. HackRF One is an **advanced hardware and software defined radio** with the range of 1MHz to 6GHz.
+It transmits and receives radio waves in half-duplex mode, so it is easy for attackers to perform attacks using this device. advanced hardware- and software.

   - **Gaining Access** - same objectives as normal methodology
   - **Maintaining Access** - same objectives as normal methodology